 Brokers, banks, or other nominees that hold shares of common stock in "street name" for a beneficial owner of those shares typically have the authority to vote in their discretion if permitted by the stock exchange or other organization of which they are members.
-Brokers, banks, and other nominees are permitted to vote the beneficial owner's proxy in their own discretion as to certain "routine" proposals when they have not received instructions from the beneficial owner, such as the approval of the Charter Amendment and the ratification of the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2020.
+Brokers, banks, and other nominees are permitted to vote the beneficial owner's proxy in their own discretion as to certain "routine" proposals when they have not received instructions from the beneficial owner, such as the ratification of the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2020.
 If a broker, bank, or other nominee votes such "uninstructed" shares for or against a "routine" proposal, those shares will be counted towards determining whether or not a quorum is present and are considered entitled to vote on the "routine" proposals.
 However, where a proposal is "non-routine," a broker, bank, or other nominee is not permitted to exercise its voting discretion on that proposal without specific instructions from the beneficial owner.
 These non-voted shares are referred to as "broker non-votes" when the nominee has voted on other non-routine matters with authorization or voted on routine matters.
-These shares will be counted towards determining whether or not a quorum is present, but will not be considered entitled to vote on the "non-routine" proposals.
+These shares will be counted towards determining whether or not a quorum is present dowards determining whether or not a quorum is proven as "broker non-votes" when the nominee has voted on other non-routine matters with authorization or voted on routine matters.
+These shares will be counted towards determining whether or not a quorum is present dowards determining whether or not a quorum is present whether or not a quorum is present, but will not be considered entitled to vote on the "non-routine" proposals.

-Please note that brokers, banks, and other nominees may not use discretionary authority to vote shares on the election of directors, the approval of the compensation of our named executive officers or the approval of the Purchase Plan if they have not received specific instructions from their clients.
+Please note that brokers, banks, and other nominees may not use discretionary authority to vote shares on the election of directors, the approval of the compensation of our named executive officers or the approval of the Charter Amendment if they have not received specific instructions from their clients.
 For your vote to be counted in the above, you now will need to communicate your voting decisions to your broker, bank, or other nominee before the date of the meeting.